-Professional tennis players follow an international circuit competing in tennis matches.
+Professional Tennis Players follow an international circuit competing in tennis matches.
 Entering tournaments, playing in exhibition games, and making business deals including sponsorships and other endorsements are all part of the job.

 If you’re highly competitive, have a passion for tennis, and are willing to commit to long hours of training, you might have what it takes to become the next world number one.